ComputingTeachers/subjectKnowledge/writeup/_writeup.md

     * Throughout the work you analyse relevant, detailed and specific examples from your practice in the light of educational research and theory.
     * This reflection on your practice provides a clear vision and basis of evidence for improving your practice.

-The old subject knowledge audit provided little meaningful value because
+The old subject knowledge audit provided little meaningful value because the categories were not well defined enough for a novice practitioner to identify areas of development

-The new subject knowledge audit provided little meaningful value because
+The new subject knowledge audit provided little meaningful value because the categories were not aligned with the institutions novice practitioners were teaching in.

 My original concept, was that if teachers were able to practically demonstrate the theoretical computing concepts with practical application.
 This would improve the quality of lessons computing teachers were able to create.
 The average trainee does not have the practical skills to do this and there is not sufficient time within the course to develop these skills.
 In modifying to the subject knowledge audit to include a practical dimension I alienated mentors and demoralised trainees.